stellar/stellar-protocol/drafts/draft-detacct.md

   high fees), and the following operations:
     - CHECK_ACCOUNT: make sure D exists
     - BUMP_SEQUENCE E to 2^{32}+3+i (or 2^{32}+3+ki if k > 1)

+Note that this protocol satisfies the monotonicity property:  Once account D exists, it cannot be deleted except by collaboration of all the users.
+Hence, the `CHECK_ACCOUNT` operations will never cause T_i or R_{u,i} to fail, only to be invalid.

 ## Implementation